saber13812002/laravel-registration/readme.md

 now you can have a sample demo site like this: wiki.liara.run

+## .htaccess

+if yoursite.com/admin not open please check out your .htaccess files

 ## License:

 The Laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).